How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 Recommended: 4–8 per player, per session

 Tactical smoke gets used fast — one per engagement or repositioning.
-THE STARTER (EG25) at ~$12 is the move for tactical use.
-Compact, quick, affordable in bulk.
+The EG25 10-pack at $70 ($7 per can) is the move for tactical use: compact, quick, affordable in bulk.

 For Sports Events/Fan Sections